 - 13. Fishing for, or supported activities to fish for bigeye, yellowfin and skipjack tunas in association with objects that could affect fish aggregation, including FADs, shall be prohibited during the period 1 January to 28 February in the following area: - Southern limit: parallel 4o / South latitude - Northern limit: parallel 5o / North latitude - Western limit: meridian 20o / West longitude - Eastern limit: the African coast - 14.
 The prohibition referred to in paragraph 13 includes: - launching any floating objects, with or without buoys; - fishing around, under, or in association with artificial objects, including vessels; - fishing around, under, or in association with natural objects; - towing floating objects from inside to outside the area. - 15.
 As soon as possible and at the latest by 2018, the SCRS shall evaluate the efficacy of the area/time closure referred to in paragraph 13 for the reduction of catches of juvenile bigeye and yellowfin tunas.
-In addition the SCRS shall advise the Commission on a possible area/time-closure of fishing activities on FADs to reduce the catch of small bigeye and yellowfin tuna at various levels including the impacts of such reduction on the MSY and relative stock status, in light of the historical records on bigeye and yellowfin tuna catches.
+In addition the SCRS shall advise the Commission on a possible alternative area/time-closure of fishing activities on FADs to reduce the catch of small bigeye and yellowfin tuna at various levels.